orangeduck/Motion-Matching/README.md

 The data required if you want to regenerate the animation database is from [this dataset](https://github.com/ubisoft/ubisoft-laforge-animation-dataset) which is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License (unlike the code, which is licensed under MIT).

-If you re-generate the database you will also need to re-generate the matching database, which is done every time you re-run the demo.
+If you re-generate the database you will also need to re-generate the matching database `features.bin`, which is done every time you re-run the demo.
 Similarly if you change the weights or any other properties that affect the matching the database will need to be re-generated and the networks re-trained.